-As to all appeals, the Equal Opportunity and Diversity Officer (or designee) shall:
+As to all appeals, the Director of Equal Opportunity (or designee) shall:

 - i.
 Notify the other party in writing immediately when an appeal is filed and implement appeal procedures equally for both parties; - ii.
-Ensure that the decision-maker(s) for the appeal is not the same person as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Equal Opportunity and Diversity Officer; - iii.
-Ensure that the decision-maker(s) for the appeal complies with the standards set forth in this policy; - iv.
+Ensure that the Appeal decision-maker(s) for the appeal is not the same person as the decision-maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Director of Equal Opportunity; - iii.
+Ensure that the Appeal decision-maker(s) complies with the standards set forth in this policy; - iv.
 Give the non-appealing party an opportunity to submit a written statement in response to the appeal within 10 business days of receiving the appeal, which shall be transmitted within 2 business days to the Appeal decision-maker(s).